istio/istio.io/content/en/docs/setup/install/webhook/index.md

 ## Enable webhook configurations

-1. Generate `MutatingWebhookConfiguration` and `ValidatingWebhookConfiguration` by running the following command.
-The YAML file [`values-istio-dns-cert.yaml`]({{< github_file >}}/install/kubernetes/helm/istio/example-values/values-istio-dns-cert.yaml) contains an example DNS certificate configuration (details in [the certificate guide](/docs/tasks/security/dns-cert)).
+1. To generate the `MutatingWebhookConfiguration` and `ValidatingWebhookConfiguration` configuration files, run the following command.
+The [`values-istio-dns-cert.yaml`]({{< github_file >}}/install/kubernetes/helm/istio/example-values/values-istio-dns-cert.yaml) YAML file contains an example DNS certificate configuration.
+Learn more in [the certificate guide](/docs/tasks/security/dns-cert).
+The following command uses the following configurations:

+    * The default Istio configuration.
-The following command uses the default Istio configuration plus the DNS certificate configuration in `values-istio-dns-cert.yaml`.
+    * The DNS certificate configuration in `values-istio-dns-cert.yaml`.

-The document of the helm template command can be found in the [link](https://helm.sh/docs/helm/#helm-template).
+You can find more information in the `helm template` command [documentation](https://helm.sh/docs/helm/#helm-template).

     {{< text bash >}}
     $ helm template \